-- (a) After assessment of risks to the contributing resources, enact a municipal historic preservation ordinance tailored to the resources and execution abilities of the Town. - (b) Collaborate on introducing HPC review of in-house maintenance and repair projects affecting Town facilities and open spaces. - (c) In response to the updated National Register status, re-examine the Town ordinances to better define and protect the character defining elements of the Town's enumerated Contributing Resources including both structures, and Historic Associated Features such as circulation, parks, landscape features and viewsheds. - (d) Assess situations where requiring approval by the HPC would further the preservation goals of the Town. - (e) Re-engage the effort to adopt measures to control "mansionization" as a key to maintaining the modest scale of houses and protect the integrity of the Historic District, such as a context sensitive infill ordinance recognizes the unique architectural character of surrounding buildings, mandates consistent setbacks, height, mass and bulk, use of compatible materials and other sensitive design features for new construction.
+- (a) After assessment of risks to the contributing resources, enact a municipal historic preservation ordinance tailored to the resources and execution abilities of the Town. - (b) Assess the use of a Historic Preservation Easement program. - (c) Collaborate on introducing HPC review of in-house maintenance and repair projects affecting Town facilities and open spaces. - (d) In response to the updated National Register status, re-examine the Town ordinances to better define and protect the character defining elements of the Town's enumerated Contributing Resources including both structures, and Historic Associated Features such as circulation, parks, landscape features and viewsheds. - (e) Assess situations where requiring approval by the HPC would further the preservation goals of the Town. - (f) Re-engage the effort to adopt measures to control "mansionization" as a key to maintaining the modest scale of houses and protect the integrity of the Historic District, such as a context sensitive infill ordinance recognizes the unique architectural character of surrounding buildings, mandates consistent setbacks, height, mass and bulk, use of compatible materials and other sensitive design features for new construction.